Skip to main content

 Biography

 Ruth Kramer (she/her in workplace) is a doctoral student at the University of Virginia, where she began her course of study in the Fall of 2024.
-Previously, she obtained her B.A. in History and French at Williams College and her MLIS from Simmons University in May of 2024.
-Her research interests include periodical and magazine cultures, lesbian feminism, and archival formation within marginalized communities.
+Previously, she obtained her B.A. in History and French at Williams College and her M.L.I.S. from Simmons University in May of 2024.
+A historian of 20th Century America, her research interests include periodical and magazine cultures, lesbian feminism, and archival formation within marginalized communities.

 Publications